Ferrari plugs in, gets current with new SF90 Stradale supercar

 It’s been clear for years now that electric powertrains offer huge performance benefits.
 Ferrari proved they knew that when they built the LaFerrari.
 Now, they’re pushing the tech even further with SF90 Stradale.

-Plus, all this performance comes despite the fact that the hybrid tech in the car adds almost 600 lbs. to the equation.
+Plus, all this performance comes despite the fact that the hybrid tech in the car adds almost 600 pounds to the equation.
 Much like BMW built the i3 out of carbon fiber to reduce weight, Ferrari is using lighter (and stronger) carbon and aluminum alloys to offset that weight addition.
-The car weighs approximately 3,461 lbs. – about 34 lbs. lighter than the LaFerrari.
+The car weighs approximately 3,461 pounds—about 34 pounds lighter than the LaFerrari.

 Electric vehicle mode also limits the top speed to 84 mph.
 In order to accelerate from “fast” to “really freaking fast” you’ll have to fire up that big Italian V8.